Aurier and Rose: Keane labels Tottenham full-backs 'dumb and dumber' after Liverpool defeat | Goal.com

 He also struggled to contribute to the team's outing, making just one interception, a single tackle and three clearances before he was replaced by Lucas Moura.

-At the end of the game, Keane compared the Ivorian right-back and his partner at the left flank described as "dumb and dumber" unlike Liverpool's Trent Alexander-Arnold and Andrew Robertson who were "absolutely fantastic".
+At the end of the game, Keane described the Ivorian right-back and his partner at the left flank as "dumb and dumber" unlike Liverpool's Trent Alexander-Arnold and Andrew Robertson who were "absolutely fantastic".

 "The two Tottenham full-backs were dreadful.
 Dumb and Dumber, I'd call them," Keane told SkySports.